-It's a favorite for motorcycle and sport car drivers with many twists and turns.
+It's a favorite for motorcycle and sports car drivers with its many twists and turns.
 Take your time and stop along the way to enjoy.
-Temperatures can drop as much as 20 degrees during the first 11 miles of your drive starting on the North Carolina side, since the Skyway climbs from 2,660 feet elevation to 5,390 feet!
+Temperatures can drop as much as 20 degrees during the first 11 miles of your drive, starting on the North Carolina side, since the Skyway climbs from 2,660 ft. elevation to 5,390 ft.!
 The Skyway follows NC Highway 143 (easier to find on maps) and TN 165 to Tellico Plains, TN.

 There are several hiking trails along the way.
-Our favorite is Huckleberry Knob, the highest point in the Cheoah Ranger District of the Nantahala National Forest at 5,560 feet.
+Our favorite is Huckleberry Knob, the highest point in the Cheoah Ranger District of the Nantahala National Forest at 5,560 ft. elevation.
 See our Huckleberry Knob Hike Guide.
-A one-mile roundtrip to Hooper Bald is near Mile 8.
+A one-mile round-trip to Hooper Bald is near Mile 8.

 You can turn around at one of the overlooks or continue down the ridge in Tennessee.
 At the state line, the descent starts into the Tellico River basin.
-If you continue into Tennessee, take a detour to Bald River Falls on paved Forest Service Road 210 to see a 100-foot waterfall, seen from your car (or motorcycle).
+If you continue into Tennessee, take a detour to Bald River Falls on paved Forest Service Road 210 to see the 100-ft. waterfall from your car (or motorcycle).

 Mile markers begin at the state line, so you will decrease as you drive.
 Here are some stops with approximate mile markers:

 - Mile 18: Santeetlah Gap with overlook at start of the Skyway

 - Mile 15: Shute Cove picnic area & vista